Student Financial Services Office - When To Pay

 Please note that payment by credit card can only be made via the myWings web portal.
 We do not take debit or credit card payments at the Student Financial Services Office.
 Domestic credit cards have a 2.75 percent and international credit cards have a 4.25 percent non-refundable convenience fee based on the amount charged for use of debit/credit cards for online payments.

 Students may pay tuition and other fees, housing charges, CDRC invoices, library fines and miscellaneous charges in person at the Student Financial Services Office, in the drop box, by mail or online.
+The office is not accepting cash payments at this time.

 Late Payment Fee